20 Best Life Hacks To Get You Through Winter

-Winter is a tough time of year for many.
+Winter is here, and is a tough time of year for many.
 The days are long and cold, and weather extremes can not only strike at a moment’s notice, but they can bring treacherous and dangerous conditions.
 Farmers’ Almanac to the rescue!
 You count on us to help make your life easier so we compiled a list of 20 of our very best winter life hacks and advice to get you through the toughest (and longest) season of the year.

 20 Best Winter Life Hacks

 1. Socks on the Go!
 Pack an extra pair of socks in your car’s glove compartment.
 Then if you need to get out and shovel, or if you step into a puddle, you’ll have dry socks to change into.
-And put those mismatched socks to use: use them as wiper blade covers!
+And put those orphaned or mismatched socks to use: use them as wiper blade covers!

 2. Ceiling fans are not just for summer.
 Flip the switch to reverse the spin of the fan and turn on the lowest speed to blow warm air down from the ceiling.